 Benefits of Baking Soda for Teeth Whitening

-1. Removes Surface Stains
+1. Removes Surface Stains:

 Baking soda is effective at scrubbing away plaque and surface stains without harsh chemicals.